 - Cut the pasta dough in half and roll out with a pasta machine to the thinnest setting.

-- Conversely, if doing by hand, roll out with a well-floured rolling pin until you can almost see your hand when placed on the opposite side of the stretched dough.
+- Conversely, if done by hand, roll out with a well-floured rolling pin until you can almost see your hand when placed on the opposite side of the stretched dough.
 This takes practice but is worth every bit of effort.

-Now roll out the second half of reserved dough to the appropriate thinness and drape over the bottom dough with the filing.
+Now roll out the second half of the reserved dough to the appropriate thinness and drape over the bottom dough with the filing.

 - Carefully, press out any air pockets around the filling, and then seal the dough using your fingers.